The Importance of Air Compressor Maintenance

 2. Replace the Air Filter

-Using the compressor daily means that the filter will easily accumulate dust and debris, which will affect the performance of your machine.
+Using an air compressor daily means that the air filter will easily accumulate dust and debris, which will affect the performance of your machine.
 To change the air filter and maintain your compressor’s optimal performance, here’s what you should do.

 - Make sure the compressor has cooled off and then remove the old air filter by unscrewing the filter top and base.